conduktor/conduktor-docs/docs/gateway/concepts/logical-topics/concentrated-topics.md

 ```

 :::info
-With concentrated topics, the real retention is the physical topic's one, not the one requested at the concentrated topic creation.
+With concentrated topics, the enforced retention policy is the physical topic's retention policy, and not the policy requested at the concentrated topic creation time.

 `retention.ms` and `retention.bytes` are not cleanup guarantees.
 They are retention guarantees.
 :::